 By now most of you have heard about new heading laws in youth soccer.
 This all come out of a lawsuit that was filed in CA in 2014.
 You can read the US Soccer statement here.
 Since this lawsuit was finalized, U.S. Soccer has issued a mandate on heading the ball in training and competitions for several age groups.
 The mandate applies to players 12 years of age and younger and became effective January 1, 2016.

 According to the mandate, players 10 years old or younger cannot be taught the skill of heading and cannot intentionally head the ball in a competitive game.
 Players who are 11 and 12 years old can receive heading instruction in training, but training the technique is limited to 30 minutes per week.
 However, they are allowed to head the ball in competition.
 In the event a U10 or below player deliberately heads the ball on the field, the opposing team will be awarded an indirect free kick at the spot of the foul. *If the header occurs in the goal box area, the ball will be placed outside the box.
-Just to be clear, I’ve heard conflicting arguments on this rule and how it will play out into 2016/2017.
+Just to be clear, I’ve heard conflicting arguments on this rule and how it will play out, but now that its been several years we are starting to see what is normal for youth soccer tournaments.

-Here is a recent rule update from the US Club Soccer Website,
+Here is a rule update from the US Club Soccer Website,

 - In adherence to these new requirements, referees have been instructed by U.S. Soccer of the following rule addition: When a player deliberately heads the ball in a game, an indirect free kick (IFK) should be awarded to the opposing team from the spot of the offense.
 If the deliberate header occurs within the goal area, the indirect free kick should be taken on the goal area line parallel to the goal line at the point nearest to where the infringement occurred.